Positions available at Instructables (updated March 9, 2015)

 The strongest applicants will have an Instructables account with a history of well documented projects which show off your amazing skills.
 Send an email to auctoramentum at instructables dot com with a fun, robot-related subject line.
 What are you waiting for?
 Blow us away with your creative portfolio and tell us what projects you want to make when you’re here!

 About InstructablesInstructables is the most popular Do It Yourself community on the Internet.
+With currently over 29 million monthly active users, you will join a team that is having a meaningful impact on the world.
 Started in August 2005, Instructables provides accessible tools and publishing instructions to enable passionate, creative people to share their most innovative projects, recipes, ideas, and hacks.
 The site is currently home to over 100,000 projects covering such diverse areas as crafts, art, kids, electronics, pets, bikes, cars, robotics, green projects, and cooking.
 In 2011, we were acquired by Autodesk.
 Our benefits are now super-charged!

 We're located at Pier 9 in San Francisco in the world's most advanced workshop directly on the bay with gorgeous natural light and unobstructed views of the Bay Bridge.
 In our shop, we have CNC everything, a 5-axis waterjet, an 11-axis mill, the largest collection of high-end 3D printers, a woodshop, a metal shop, an enormous test kitchen, industrial sewing machines, and a fully stocked electronics lab.
 See this Machine Catalog Instructable for a peek.

 Click here for more information about helping out around the Instructables website.